rbiddulph/pixel-assignment/README.md

 Users can tap a button to follow/unfollow a user in the UI - this changes the local storage state for that user.

-Profile images are downloaded from remote server and cached
+Profile images are downloaded from remote server and cached in memory for that session (url as key)

 Tests
 -----